comet-dot-photos/comet-dot-photos/README.md

 Overlap** slider allows the user to specify that images must contain at least the given percentage (from 1% to 100%) of the painted region to be considered a match.
 The **Clear Paint** button erases all the paint, allowing the region selection to begin anew.
 After every paint stroke, the **Matches** text field updates to show how many of the images match the filter.
-To exit paint mode, deselect the Enable Paint checkbox.
+To exit paint mode, deselect the **Enable Paint** checkbox.
 At any time, you can go back to paint mode to adjust the region of interest.

 ### Step 3: Setting Other Image Filters

-Painting on the shape model automatically filters the images by spatial location, but the **Image Filters** pane allows filtering on additional properties relating to the viewing geometries ([Figure 1](#fig1)).
-For example, the **Meters per Pixel** property specifies that searches should only return images within a specified range of image resolutions.
+Painting on the shape model automatically filters the images by spatial location, but the **Image Filters** pane (see [Figure 1](#fig1)) allows filtering on additional properties relating to the viewing geometries.
+For example, the **Meters per Pixel** property specifies that searches should only return images within a specified range of spatial resolutions.
 The **Emission Angle** slider restricts matches to include only those images in which the angle between the surface normal and the vector towards the camera from the surface match the specified range.
 At 0° the vector to